Intellectual property

 Chinese software registration

 This generally does not protect your software from reverse engineering.
-This is the case with most software world-wide.
+This is the case with most software worldwide.

 Chinese copyright

-i.e. you could be publishing your copyright material in China with their trademark
+i.e., you could be publishing your copyright material in China with their trademark